temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 `Context: deadline exceeded` is an error that occurs when requests are not completed on time.
 Network interruptions, short timeouts, server overload, and Query errors are some of the reasons that can cause this error.

-The following sections will discuss the nature of this error and how to troubleshoot it.
+The following sections discuss the nature of this error and how to troubleshoot it.

 #### Check your logs